Arc-Computer/arc-memory/README.md

 - **Transparent**: All collected data is documented and visible
 - **Focused**: Only collects command usage and session metrics for MTTR measurement

-To disable telemetry: `arc config telemetry off`
+Telemetry is disabled by default.
+To enable it: `arc config telemetry on` To disable telemetry: `arc config telemetry off`

 ## Documentation